 The Historic Clothing Collection (1790-1990) provides tremendous growth in learning opportunities for anyone studying historic clothing and accessories.
 Several TXMD student assistants also worked on this project, which adds to their own digital learning.
 Additonally advantageous is the project’s contribution to the long-term preservation of the items in the MTSU collection, since garments can now be previewed before being removed from storage.

-Read more about the collection via the MTSU News article published October 2, 2018 or the one-page collection summary (PDF) available here.
+Read more about the collection via the MTSU News article published October 2, 2018, the MTSU Sidelines news article publishing December 2018, or the one-page collection summary (PDF) available here.

 Features include photo zoom, viewing size (fits to browser, window or width), rotate, and download options.
 Enhanced features include the Side-by-Side View, linked metadata fields, and collection indexing for discoverabilty through search engines and databases.